luaxon/AppInnovation/Walkthrough Guide/06 Azure Search/README.md

 We already have our database deployed, so we can select "Cosmos DB" and then click "Select an account".

 Once you've selected your Cosmos DB account, you should be able to use the drop-downs to select which database and collections you wish to import from.
 We'll be picking "Jobs".
+If the account does not appear in the list enter the following: ***AccountEndpoint=accountstring;AccountKey=accountkey*** Replace accountstring and accountkey with your Cosmos DB Connection String and Key.

 Skip the Add Cognitive Search (optional) and go to Customise Target Index Section.

 ![Azure Search Create Index](Assets/CreatingJobsIndex.png)